There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Other things to do in Bullfrog Marina

 Bullfrog is a very water-centric place, because it’s on one of the coolest lakes in the country, and that’s why most people visit, but this post is mostly focused on the land based parts and how to visit.
-I’ll have a whole sepeerate post about boating on North Lake Powell.

 You can either bring your own or rent them to do some kayaking in the area.
 A lot of the cool stuff might be a little far to kayak to, but you’ll be able to kayak around Bullfrog Bay, by Stanton Creek, over to Halls Crossing, and if you’re really determined, Halls Creek Bay or Lost Eden.

 Rent a boat